-To detect dysproportionality by looking only at election returns, computer simulations can be used to ask a simple question: if a given state's popular House vote were split into differently composed districts carved from the same statewide voting population, what would its Congressional delegation look like?
+To detect dysproportionality by looking only at election returns, computer simulations can be used to ask a simple question: if a given state's popular House vote were split into differently selected districts, what would its Congressional delegation look like?

 It is possible to calculate each state's appropriate seat breakdown - in other words, how a Congressional delegation would be constituted if its districts were not contorted to protect a political party or an incumbent.
 This is done by randomly picking combinations of districts from around the United States that add up to the same statewide vote total for each party.
 Like a fantasy baseball team, a delegation put together this way is not constrained by the limits of geography.
-On a computer, it is possible to create millions of such unbiased delegations in short order.
-In this way, one can ask60 what would happen if a state had districts whose distribution of voting populations was typical of the pattern found in rest of the nation.
-Because this approach uses existing districts, it uses as a baseline the asymmetries that are present nationwide.61 Indeed, the average result of these simulations approximates a "natural" seats-votes relationship that can
+On a computer, it is possible to create millions of such unbiased delegations in short districts, and only close contests contribute to uncertainty.
+To estimate the true value of sigma, which is typically smaller, a more sophisticated approach is required, as detailed in section 3, Computer simulations.

+order.
+In this way, we can ask what would happen if a state had districts that were typical of the rest of the nation.
+Because this approach uses existing districts, it uses as a baseline the asymmetries that are present nationwide.
+In other words, these simulations detect distortions in representativeness that are specific to one state, relative to the rest of the nation.